-The sheriff comes to your home.
-If you are present, the sheriff explains that he or she has an order to take a particular item of your property to sell to pay off your debt.
-You do not have to let the sheriff into your home, however, unless the sheriff has a special court order allowing entry.
+- The sheriff comes to your home.
+If you're present, the sheriff explains the order to take a particular item of your property to sell to pay off your debt.
+You don't have to let the sheriff into your home, though, unless the sheriff has a special court order allowing entry.

-If you aren't home or don't cooperate, the sheriff can use a duplicate car key or hotwire a car, as long as it is not in a locked garage.
-Stay calm; in most states you can be arrested for interfering with the sheriff.
-The sheriff can't enter your house without your authorization to take other property without a special court order allowing entry.
+- If you aren't home or don't cooperate, the sheriff can use a duplicate car key or hotwire a car, as long as it's not in a locked garage.
+Stay calm; in most states, you can be arrested for interfering with the sheriff.
+The sheriff can't enter your house without your authorization to take other property without a court order allowing entry.
 But again, if the sheriff insists on entering anyway, don't interfere.

-After the sale, the proceeds are used to pay whatever you still owe the original lender, then to pay the sheriff's costs (seizing, storage, and sale), and then to pay the judgment.
+- After the sale, the proceeds are used to pay whatever you still owe the original lender, then to pay the sheriff's costs (seizing, storage, and sale), and then to pay the judgment.
 If the sale doesn't cover all of what you owe, the judgment creditor can still come after you for the rest.
-This is called a deficiency or deficiency balance.
+This amount is called a "deficiency" or "deficiency balance."